TurboTax HelpTurboTax HelpIntuit

 1. Fill out Form W-7 and attach it to your return, as well as all necessary documentation.

-2. Mail the return to the address specified in the Form W-7 instructions.
+2. Either mail the return to the address specified in the Form W-7 instructions (along with the required documents) or take the package for verification to an IRS Certifying Acceptance Agent

 Note: TurboTax will give you an error regarding the missing Social Security number for your spouse.
 You can ignore the error since you’re printing your return.